renan028/arm_3dof_control/Readme.md

 ```
 ./RemyRobotControl <path_to_input> <path_to_config>
 ```
-The output file "out.csv" is composed of time, the end-effector path (x,y,z), the joints path (theta1, theta2, theta3) and control sign for each joint.
+The output file "out.csv" is composed of time, the end-effector path (x,y,z), the joints path (theta1, theta2, theta3) and control signal for each joint.

 To run unittests, one just need to run them individually, for instance:
 ```